bsmith89/bsmith89.github.io/resume.md

 -   [2023]
     **Scientific Leadership and Management**,
     The Gladstone Institutes, San Francisco, CA
-    -  Three-week course designed for senior postdocs and junior faculty to learn about "leadership styles, people management, inclusive leadership, and conflict resolution".
+    -  Three-day course designed for senior postdocs and junior faculty to learn about "leadership styles, people management, inclusive leadership, and conflict resolution".